Biopsy Tissue Samples for Research

 A bone marrow biopsy may be conducted if your blood tests show your levels of platelets are high, or white or red blood cells are too high or too low.
 A biopsy will help determine the cause of these abnormalities, which can include:

-- Bone marrow diseases, such as myelofibrosis or myelodysplastic syndrome
+- Second, bone marrow diseases, such as myelofibrosis or myelodysplastic syndrome

-- Blood cell conditions, such as leukopenia, thrombocytopenia or polycythemia
+- Moreover, blood cell conditions, such as leukopenia, thrombocytopenia or polycythemia

-- Cancers of the bone marrow or blood, such as leukemia or lymphomas
+- Furthermore, cancers of the bone marrow or blood, such as leukemia or lymphomas

-- Hemochromatosis genetic disorder in which iron builds up in the blood
+- In addition, hemochromatosis genetic disorder in which iron builds up in the blood

 These conditions can affect your blood cell production and the levels of your blood cell types.